Cr7mbl3/meteor-packet-logger/README.md

 # Packet Logger for Meteor Client

-Logs incomming and outgoing packet names and contents to console
+Logs incoming and outgoing packet names and contents to console

 ### How to use:
 - [Download latest packet logger jar](https://github.com/Cr7mbl3/meteor-packet-logger/releases/tag/latest)